How do you set up a successful sponsored product campaign?

 Daily bid management in 5 minutes

-How do you adjust the bids?
+How do you adjust bids?

 First question for you: do you have ad sales?

 If so, again, that's cool.
 You'll get there.
 Check how far your actual ACOS is from the level of profitability you expect from your products.
-Keep in mind that you are launching new products, so your profit will be lower than what you get from mature products.
+Keep in mind that you are launching new products, so your profits will be lower than what you get from mature products.

-Your ad sales are smaller than your expenses.You may want to consider lowering your bids.
+Your ad sales are less than your expenses.
+You may want to consider lowering your bids.
 It really depends on how far you are from 100% ACOS.
-Keep in mind that at launch it makes sense to invest more than your ad sales to support your products.
+Keep in mind that at launch, it makes sense to invest more than your ad sales to support your products.

 If you're not getting enough impressions, it's time to increase your bids.
 You need to generate more traffic to get your first conversions.

-How often should you refresh the bids ?
+How often should you refresh your bids?

 When it comes to bid adjustments, the rule of thumb is to adjust your bids up or down in proportion to your goal.
 Let's go through a few examples.